aws/sagemaker-pytorch-inference-toolkit/README.rst

 SageMaker PyTorch Inference Toolkit is an open-source library for serving PyTorch models on Amazon SageMaker.
-This library provides default pre-processing, predict and postprocessing for certain PyTorch model types and utilizes the `SageMaker Inference Toolkit <https://github.com/aws/sagemaker-inference-toolkit>`__ for starting up the model server, which is responsible for handling inference requests.
+This library provides default pre-processing, predict and postprocessing for certain PyTorch model types and is responsible for starting up the TorchServe model server on SageMaker, which is responsible for handling inference requests.

 For training, see `SageMaker PyTorch Training Toolkit <https://github.com/aws/sagemaker-pytorch-training-toolkit>`__.